Turin International: Participants

 Participating countries were Argentina, Austria, Belgium, Bolivia, Brazil, Bulgaria, Chile, China, Colombia, Denmark, Ecuador, France, Germany, Greece, Hungary, Italy, Japan, Mexico, Netherlands, Nicaragua, Peru, Russia, Serbia, Siam, Spain, Switzerland, Turkey, United Kingdom, United States and Uruguay.

 National pavilions

 The Art Nouveau Hungarian pavilion was designed by Emil Töry, Maurice Pogány and Dénes Györgyi;

 the Brazilian pavilion incorporated paintings by Arthur Timótheo da Costa;

 the Siamese pavilion was designed by Mario Tamagno and Annibale Rigotti and had a multi-colored roof with a gold dome and the Ottoman pavilion (or Pavilion of Turkey) was designed by Léon Gurekian.

+The British pavilion

+Defined as a "grande nazione amica" (great friendly nation), Great Britain featured prominently in the Exhibition.
+The British pavilion, situated near the Fountain of the Twelve Months, was designed by architects Molli, Fenoglio, and Salvadori.
+It was a two-story structure featuring the Coat of arms of England and two spires topped with the Royal Crown.
+Located on the right side of the Po River, the pavilion was adjacent to the Gallery of Machines, highlighting Britain's focus on technological and industrial progress.